 S$800 for the full day course.
 S$3000 for an all access pass to all our future programmes and advanced courses.
-50% of your ticket will always be donated to an arts non-profit.
+50% of your course fees will be donated to arts non-profit, Selasar Sunaryo Art Space.

 The price includes a set lunch and drinks.

 Every attendee of our courses is entitled to a free consultation with our team on starting or developing a collection.

 Syed Muhammad Hafiz